AzBuilder/terrakube-helm-chart/README.md

 To create the Aws S3 you can use the following [terraform module]() (Work in Progress).

+#### 3.2 GCP Storage

+Terrakube require an Storage bucket to save the state/output for the jobs and to save the terraform modules when using terraform CLI.

+To create the Gcp Storage you can use the following [terraform module]() (Work in Progress).

 ### 4. Build Yaml file

 Once you have completed the above steps you can complete the file values.yaml to deploy the helm chart, you can check the following examples: